FlorianRakos/IoT-NotCapricorns/Cristina/researches/research06/research06.md

 5. [Compilation](/Cristina/researches/research06/research06.md#compilation)
 6. [Filters video](/Cristina/researches/research06/research06.md#filters-video)
 7. [Stories](/Cristina/researches/research06/research06.md#stories)

-## Update on the “nice-to-have feature-list”
-  * Unified framework: Not have to use that many different programs
-  * More documentation and context on the tasks
-  * Specific hardware for our projects
-  * Specific tasks that help us directly with the project
-  * Freedom to do the portfolio wherever we want and present it in pdf.
-It’s hard to do it in Git
+## Generic Steps for adding devices
+1- Check Official Documentation: Look for official documentation or user guides provided by the IoTempower platform.
+These documents typically contain detailed instructions on how to set up and add devices to the platform.
+2- Contact Support: If there is no documentation available, consider reaching out to the IoTempower support team.
+They should be able to provide you with step-by-step instructions or direct assistance.
+3- Community Forums or Resources: Search for online community forums, discussion boards, or resources related to IoTempower.
+Sometimes, users share their experiences and insights on how to add devices.
+4- Trial and Error: If you have access to the platform, you might explore its user interface to see if there are intuitive options for adding devices.
+Often, IoT platforms offer a user-friendly interface for this purpose.
+5- IoT Standards: If IoTempower adheres to standard IoT protocols like MQTT or CoAP, you can use standard tools or libraries to add devices.
+For example, using MQTT, you'd typically publish messages to specific topics to add devices.
+6- Consult the Platform Provider: If you are working with a specific organization that provides the IoTempower platform, consider reaching out to their technical team for guidance.

 ## IoTempower
 ### You already know how to install IoTempower through a pi image, what other ways of using/installing it are there?
+You can install it on Linux or WSL by cloning the git repository

+### What is the role of the different folders in lib/node_types?
+There are base links pointing to different directories.
+There is this directory and then other directories pointing to this directory (inheritance design)

 ### Where and what are the tools/commands/scripts?
 There is documentation for the commands in the command reference and scrips in the tool support (scripts that you can put in the command line)

 ### Where is documentation?
 Git > IoTempower > doc

-### What is the role of the different folders in lib/node_types?
-There are base links pointing to different directories.
-There is this directory and then other directories pointing to this directory (inheritance design)

 ## System in folders
 ### Which topic needs to be called with what to
 ### switch on the coffee machine?
 kitchen/coffee-machine/switch/set/on